Buster Bros.: Legacy

 The first three games were released as a compilation on the PlayStation under the name of Super Pang Collection (Buster Bros.
 Collection in North America) in 1997.
 The first two versions of the game were included in the PlayStation Portable game Capcom Puzzle World in 2007.
+Pang Adventures was released on Xbox One, PlayStation 4, Microsoft Windows, and Nintendo Switch: the game received mostly positive reviews with a 7/10 from Push Square for the PlayStation 4 and 7/10 from Nintendo Life for the Switch.